-- 3.4.1 The ball shall be spherical with a diameter of 40 millimeters (1.57 in). - 3.4.2 The ball shall weigh 2.7 grams. - 3.4.3 The ball shall be made of celluloid or similar plastic material and shall be white, or orange and matt. - 3.5 The Racket - 3.5.1 The racket may be of any size, shape or weight. - 3.5.2 The blade shall be of wood, continuous of even thickness, flat and rigid. - 3.5.3 At least 85 percent of the blade, by thickness, shall be of natural wood. - 3.5.4 An adhesive layer within the blade may be reinforced with fibrous material, such as carbon fiber, glass fiber or compressed paper, but shall not be thicker than 7.5 percent of the total thickness or 0.35 millimeters, whichever is smaller.
+- a.
+The racket may be of any size, shape or weight. - b.
+The blade shall be of wood, continuous of even thickness, flat and rigid. - c.
+At least 85 percent of the blade, by thickness, shall be of natural wood. - d.
+An adhesive layer within the blade may be reinforced with fibrous material, such as carbon fiber, glass fiber or compressed paper, but shall not be thicker than 7.5 percent of the total thickness or 0.35 millimeters, whichever is the smaller. - e.
+A side of the blade used for striking the ball shall be covered with either ordinary pimpled rubber, with pimples outwards, having a total thickness, including adhesive, of not more than 2 millimeters (1/16 inch) or sandwich rubber, with pimples inwards or outwards, having a total thickness, including adhesive, of not more than 4 millimeters. - f.
+The covering material shall extend up to but not beyond the limits of the blade, except that the part nearest the handle and gripped by the fingers may be left uncovered or covered and should be considered part of the handle. - g.
+The blade, any layer within the blade and any layer of covering material or adhesive on a side used for striking the ball shall be continuous and of even thickness.

-- 3.5.5 A side of the blade used for striking the ball shall be covered with either ordinary pimpled rubber, with pimples outwards, having a total thickness, including adhesive, of not more than 2 millimeters (1/16 in) or sandwich rubber, with pimples inwards or outwards, having a total thickness, including adhesive, of not more than 4 millimeters. - 3.5.6 The covering material shall extend up to but not beyond the limits of the blade, except that the part nearest the handle and gripped by the fingers may be left uncovered or covered and should be considered part of the handle. - 3.5.7 The blade, any layer within the blade and any layer of covering material or adhesive on a side used for striking the ball shall be continuous and of even thickness. - 3.5.8 At the start of a match, and whenever the player changes his/her racket during a match, a player shall show his/her opponent and the umpire the racket he/she is about to use and shall allow them to examine it. - 3.5.9 The surface of the covering material on a side of the blade, or of a side of the blade if it is left uncovered, shall be matt, bright red on one side and black on the other; any trimming around the edge of the blade shall be matt and no part of it shall be white. - 3.5.10 The racket covering shall be used without any physical, chemical or other treatment. - 3.5.11 Slight deviations from continuity of surface or uniformity of color due to accidental damage, wear or fading may be allowed provided that they do not significantly change the characteristics of the surface.
+- h.
+At the start of a match, and whenever the player changes his/her racket during a match, a player shall show his/her opponent and the umpire the racket he/she is about to use and shall allow them to examine it. - i.
+The surface of the covering material on a side of the blade, or of a side of the blade if it is left uncovered, shall be matte, bright red on one side and black on the other; any trimming around the edge of the blade shall be matte and no part of it shall be white.
+Slight deviations from continuity of surface or uniformity of color due to accidental damage, wear or fading may be allowed provided that they do not significantly change the characteristics of the surface.